cabforum/servercert/docs/BR.md

 **DNS CAA Email Contact**: The email address defined in section B.1.1.

+**DNS CAA Phone Contact**: The phone number defined in section B.1.2.

 **DNS TXT Record Email Contact**: The email address defined in section B.2.1.

+**DNS TXT Record Phone Contact**: The phone number defined in section B.2.2.

 **Domain Authorization Document**: Documentation provided by, or a CA's documentation of a communication with, a Domain Name Registrar, the Domain Name Registrant, or the person or entity listed in WHOIS as the Domain Name Registrant (including any private, anonymous, or proxy registration service) attesting to the authority of an Applicant to request a Certificate for a specific Domain Namespace.

-**Domain Contact**: The Domain Name Registrant, technical contact, or administrative contract (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record, or as obtained through direct contact with the Domain Name Registrar.
+**Domain Contact**: The Domain Name Registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record, or as obtained through direct contact with the Domain Name Registrar.

 **Domain Name**: The label assigned to a node in the Domain Name System.